I may get commissions for purchases made through links in this post (at no extra cost to you).

 What Can You Grow With a Click and Grow?

-Click and Grow offers dozens of plant pods, such as:
+Click and Grow offers dozens of plant pods, including:

 They even have mixes such as a salad greens mix and a steak seasoning mix.

-For us, we prefer to grow basil and tomatoes (due to our pasta obsession), but we bought an Asian greens pack and will be trying it next.
+For us, we prefer to grow basil and tomatoes (due to our pasta obsession), but also got an Asian greens pack and will be trying it next.

-Does It Work (How Do You Like It)?
+Does It Actually Work & How Do You Like It?

 The truth is, I spent over $300 on my microgreens and indoor growing rack, and SO much time setting it up.
 And this wasn’t my first rodeo either (it was my second growing rack).